 EASY Cinnamon Rolls

 Easy?
 Yes.
-Call these the 1-hour cinnamon rolls because they only knead for 7 minutes, rise about 20 minutes, and take another half-hour before they hit the oven!
+Call these the 30-minute cinnamon rolls because they only knead for 7 minutes, rise about 20 minutes, and take another 10 minutes before the oven turns on!
 Making the glaze and spreading the cinnamon mixture takes as quick as everything else in between and takes nearly nothing to do!

 How do you make Cinnabon Cinnamon Rolls?